topazus/marqov/README.md

 - make test

 ## Usage
+MARQOV is meant to be used as a library.
+For a start have a look at the files in /demo.
+There's mysimpleising and mysimpleheisenberg that show basic usage, or have a look at our showcase MARQOVdemo.
-Start to have a look at the simple demos in /demo, or hack away at your hearts content by modifying main.cpp in src!
+Or just hack away to your heart's content by modifying main.cpp in src!

-## Todo

-### Notes
-A place for other notes.
-- Did you implement something fancy that others might be interested in?
-- ?